 3.0 The Valley of Uthrael Beoac:

 The valley of Uthrael Beoac is nearly 35 miles long and up to 10 miles wide.
 The closed bowl-like valley was carved by glaciers.
-Water drains out via underground rivers.
 When Morgoth brought the great lamps down, a shard of Illuin fell into the valley igniting geothermal vents beneath.
 The valley warmed and became habitable.

 The Edain sensed the sacred power and settled here in the First and Second ages.
 Lords of the Edain used the valley as a high retreat, a removed seat of power.
 This line of Kings were skilled mages, seers and astronomers and the alpine vale came to be known as Valley of the Lords.
 They built stone circles and magical thrones here, to study the seasons, the sun and the stars.
 One of the Stone Circles was built over a shard of the fallen lamp Illuin, which powers the perpetual enchantments laid upon the circles and Thrones.
 The coming of the Dragons posed a great threat to the valley.
 The Edain used sorcery and sacrifice to channel and alter the power of the shard to create a Dragon repelling shield upon Uthrael Beoac.

 They were successful but the twisted words of a dying Dragon incited centuries of feuding that weakened the Edain.
 Eventually Orcs from Turwurdrog threatened the main western pass into the valley and evil wolves began to enter from the North and East.
 After many years the weakened Edain culture could not resist and they either perished or removed to Rhovanion.
-The sacred stone circles attract their ancestors in pilgrimages.
-The vale is now dominated by three Werewolves and the large Warg pack who venerate them.
+The sacred stone circles still attract their ancestors in risky pilgrimages as the vale is now dominated by three Werewolves and the large Warg pack who venerate them.

-Most peaks surrounding Uthrael Beoac reach at least 6000 feet.
+Most peaks surrounding Uthrael Beoac reach at least 7000 feet.
 The valley floor ranges from 3500 to 4000 feet.
-Uthrael Beoac has been carved by glaciers giving its slopes a distinct U shape.
+Uthrael Beoac was carved by glaciers giving its slopes a distinct U shape.
 Hanging valleys enter the main valley at precipitous heights creating several spectacular waterfalls in spring and summer.
 The valley has two low points in the west and east with a highland steppe in the central zone.
 The misty lowlands are occupied by still lakes and small forests.
-Excess water finds its way down into sinkholes where underground rivers drain to the north and south or into the Underdeeps.
-Flash flooding may occur in spring as glacial dams burst and empty out of hanging valleys.
+Excess water finds its way down into sinkholes where underground rivers drain to the north and south, or into the Underdeeps.
+Flash flooding may occur in spring as glacial dams burst and erupt out of hanging valleys.

 The valley has become geologically active with hot springs and geysers melting the previously dominant glaciers and creating a micro-climate.
 Small forests of pines and birch have recolonised the valley in the west while grassy plains dominate the centre and east.